Zweihander-Main/GASLinkPuller/README.md

 -   Turn hourly checking of the label on and off
 -   Find all major URLs in a message from a memo-like sharing action and ignore unimportant URLs
 -   Pull in Tweet textual data if a URL points to Twitter
+-   Pull in page title if URL doesn't point to Twitter
 -   Facilitates seamless link sharing between 2 or more parties

 ## Usage